 Homepage / Bullion Coins: U.S. Bullion

-To provide maximum availability for the public, the United States Mint distributes US Bullion coins through a network of wholesalers, brokerage companies, precious metal firms, coin dealers, and participating banks through a network known as the "Authorized Purchasers."
+To provide maximum availability to the public, the United States Mint distributes US Bullion coins to a network of wholesalers, brokerage companies, precious metal firms, coin dealers, and participating banks known as the "Authorized Purchasers."

 The U.S. Mint does not sell any bullion coins directly through their website.

-The United States Mint also produces all coins for circulation and Precious Metals Numismatic Coins.
+The United States Mint also produces all numismatic coins and coins for circulation.

 You can purchase Numismatic & Circulated Coins directly through the U.S. Mint's Website here.